How to hire CNA in the USA: A comprehensive guide

 Do comprehensive background checks to keep your patients safe and well.
 This involves a criminal background check, drug screening, and a reference check.

+Most modern staffing platforms, such as MedSquirrels, offer a one-stop shop for CNA recruitment services and background checks.
 Also, consider verifying driving records if the CNA is expected to commute to patients’ homes.
 Look into past employment reliability and ensure there are no red flags.

 Step 8: Offer a competitive compensation package

 To attract CNAs, ensure you offer a competitive compensation package.
-Competitive compensation packages include benefits such as medical cover, time off, and opportunities for upward career progression that would be advantageous to the employee.
+Competitive compensation packages include medical coverage, time off, and career advancement opportunities that benefit the employee.
+According to BLS research, CNAs in the USA earn $47,070 per year (California).

+Aling with CNA salary as a recruiter you must provide shift differentials or bonuses for weekend coverage is also attractive.
 Flexible working hours are a top priority for many CNAs.
 Adding support for continuing education can be a major pull factor for CNAs seeking career growth.

 Annual salary of nursing assistants by state in the USA